lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/deferred_revenues.md

 Then, click on _Action_ , select **Create Deferred Entry** , and fill out the form the same way you would do to create a new entry.

-![Create Deferred Entry from a journal item in Odoo Accounting](../../../../_images/deferred_revenues07.png)
+![Create Deferred Entry from a journal item in Konvergo ERP Accounting](../../../../_images/deferred_revenues07.png)

 ## Deferred Revenue Models